orellabac/SnowConvert_Support_Library/README.md

 * Improvements for the SplitPattern option, to handle files that have more that one statement
 * Adding exception handling while opening the connection
 * Fixing defaults and making more options optional so they can always be read from the SNOW_xxx variables

+Version 0.0.7

+* Change SplitPattern for SplitBefore or After to better handle some scenarios